charef00/free-translate-api/README.md

 Run `composer require charef/free-translate-api`

-And then, if using Laravel 5, include the service provider within `config/app.php`.
+And then, if using Laravel 5 or >, include the service provider within `config/app.php`.

 ```php
 'providers' => [